shubhamchandak94/lossy_compression_evaluation/README.md

 ## Steps for reproducing

 Below are the steps for installing all the tools and data required for reproducing the results in the preprint.
-We will assume everything is installed in a working directory `$WORKINGDIR`.
+We will assume everything is installed in a working directory `$WORKINGDIR` and this variable is set using `export WORKINGDIR=/MY/PATH`.

 ```
 cd $WORKINGDIR